RADIATION & LASER SAFETY REQUIREMENTS

 - Thyroid Monitoring

-to ensure compliance with our regulatory obligations and provide a basis for a uniform approach to radiation safety throughout the University.
-A requirement of the University Procedures is that all projects involving ionizing radiation should have a risk assessment completed prior to the commencement of any work.
+All projects involving ionizing radiation should have a risk assessment completed prior to the commencement of any work.

 Completion of a Radiation Project Approval which includes a basic risk assessment is a mandatory requirement for all new research grant projects involving the use of ionizing radiation.
 These projects will be assessed by the Radiation Safety Committee.